David Gregg McIntosh: Law career and later life

 McIntosh moved to Towson, Maryland, and formed a law partnership with Arthur W. Machen and Richard S. Gittings in 1868.
 He was elected state's attorney of Baltimore County in 1876.
 McIntosh was elected as president of the Maryland state bar association in 1909.
 His notable post-war accomplishments include authoring a pamphlet on the battle of Chancellorsville.

 McIntosh lived into the 20th century, dying in Towson in 1916.
 He is buried in Richmond, Virginia, in Hollywood Cemetery.

 Personal life

 McIntosh was married to Virginia Pegram and was a brother-in-law to Confederate General John Pegram and his younger brother William J. Pegram.
 William Pegram was also a famous "gunner" in the Third Corps of the Army of Northern Virginia on a par with McIntosh.

-His son, David Gregg McIntosh, Jr. (1877-1940) was a member of the Maryland House of Delegates, 1914-1918 and Maryland Senate, 1920-1933.
+His son, David G. McIntosh Jr. (1877-1940) was a member of the Maryland House of Delegates, 1914-1918 and Maryland Senate, 1920-1933.